jarppiko/bcfv/README.md

 # cfv

-cfv is a Bash frontend to checksum programs (SHA, Blake3, MD5) to calculate, update and verify checksums through directory tree.
+`cfv` is a Bash frontend to checksum programs (SHA, Blake3, MD5) to calculate, update and verify checksums through directory tree.
 Inspired by (legacy) Python 2.7 based [cfv](https://github.com/cfv-project/cfv).

 `cfv` is very simple.
-It creates checksum (.checksum.xxx) files for each directory with files.
-The checksum file format is always the native file format for the underlying checksum program.
-The suffix of the checksum file varies by checksum algorithm (.b3 for Blake3, sha256 for SHA-256).
+It creates checksum (`.checksum.xxx`) files for each directory with files.
+The checksum file format is always the native file format of the underlying checksum program.
+The suffix of the checksum file varies by checksum algorithm (`.b3` for Blake3, `.sha256` for SHA-256, etc.).

 ## Install